 RELATED: Hiking & Wine Tasting Itinerary in North Georgia, USA

-Other things to do around Asheville
+Other Things to Do around Asheville

 Chimney Rock State Park is 45 minutes out of town, roughly in the same direction as Stone Ashe, Marked Tree and Saint Paul Wineries.
 The park offers a number of well-maintained trails with no shortage of impressive mountain views.
 It would be easy to combine a morning of hiking in the park with an afternoon tasting in the wineries.